Editorial by Industrial Quick Search

 Clothespins and Clipboards

-Clothespin is the simplest application of torsion springs.
-Torsion springs cause the prongs of the clothespin to open and grip the cloth once the finger pressure is released.
-The same mechanism is applied to the clips of clipboards.
+A clothespin is one of the simplest applications of torsion springs.
+The torsion spring mechanism allows the prongs of the clothespin to open and securely grip the cloth when finger pressure is released.
+This same principle is also used in the clips of clipboards.

 Spring-Loaded Hinges